rob-myers/rob-myers.github.io/README.md

 - restrict nav to polygons with a spawn point
 - fix useEffect(..., []) misunderstanding i.e. can only access initial useState values.
 - create navgraph from navpolys
+- verify navgraph is working by drawing it
+- NOTE editing a useEffect(..., []) remounts it
+- NOTE nextjs/react-hot-loader seems to do a spurious initial remount

 # Next JS